Herc (NYSE:HRI) Stock Rating Lowered by ValuEngine

-ValuEngine downgraded shares of Herc (NYSE:HRI) from a sell rating to a strong sell rating in a research note published on Thursday morning, ValuEngine reports.
+Herc (NYSE:HRI) was downgraded by analysts at ValuEngine from a “sell” rating to a “strong sell” rating in a research report issued on Thursday, ValuEngine reports.

-A number of other research analysts have also weighed in on HRI.
-Goldman Sachs Group cut their target price on shares of Herc from $60.00 to $35.00 and set a buy rating for the company in a report on Thursday, March 19th.
-TheStreet lowered shares of Herc from a c rating to a d+ rating in a report on Monday, February 3rd.
-Finally, Zacks Investment Research lowered shares of Herc from a hold rating to a strong sell rating in a report on Wednesday, March 18th.
-Two analysts have rated the stock with a sell rating, one has issued a hold rating and two have issued a buy rating to the stock.
-Herc has an average rating of Hold and a consensus price target of $49.50.
+Several other research analysts also recently issued reports on HRI.
+TheStreet downgraded Herc from a “c” rating to a “d+” rating in a research report on Monday, February 3rd.
+Goldman Sachs Group lowered their target price on shares of Herc from $60.00 to $35.00 and set a “buy” rating for the company in a research note on Thursday, March 19th.
+Finally, Zacks Investment Research cut shares of Herc from a “hold” rating to a “strong sell” rating in a research note on Wednesday, March 18th.
+Two research analysts have rated the stock with a sell rating, one has issued a hold rating and two have issued a buy rating to the company’s stock.
+Herc presently has an average rating of “Hold” and an average target price of $49.50.

-Institutional investors and hedge funds have recently modified their holdings of the stock.
+Hedge funds have recently added to or reduced their stakes in the business.
 Great West Life Assurance Co.
-Can bought a new stake in Herc in the fourth quarter worth $65,000.
-Macquarie Group Ltd. bought a new stake in Herc in the fourth quarter worth $78,000.
-NumerixS Investment Technologies Inc lifted its position in Herc by 300.0% in the fourth quarter.
-NumerixS Investment Technologies Inc now owns 1,600 shares of the transportation company’s stock worth $78,000 after buying an additional 1,200 shares during the last quarter.
-Silvant Capital Management LLC lifted its position in Herc by 35.7% in the fourth quarter.
-Silvant Capital Management LLC now owns 3,226 shares of the transportation company’s stock worth $158,000 after buying an additional 849 shares during the last quarter.
-Finally, DekaBank Deutsche Girozentrale bought a new stake in Herc in the fourth quarter worth $215,000.
-Institutional investors own 96.80% of the company’s stock.
+Can purchased a new stake in Herc in the 4th quarter worth approximately $65,000.
+Macquarie Group Ltd. purchased a new stake in shares of Herc during the 4th quarter valued at $78,000.
+NumerixS Investment Technologies Inc grew its stake in shares of Herc by 300.0% during the 4th quarter.
+NumerixS Investment Technologies Inc now owns 1,600 shares of the transportation company’s stock valued at $78,000 after buying an additional 1,200 shares during the period.
+Silvant Capital Management LLC grew its stake in shares of Herc by 35.7% during the 4th quarter.
+Silvant Capital Management LLC now owns 3,226 shares of the transportation company’s stock valued at $158,000 after buying an additional 849 shares during the period.
+Finally, DekaBank Deutsche Girozentrale purchased a new stake in shares of Herc during the 4th quarter valued at $215,000.
+96.80% of the stock is owned by hedge funds and other institutional investors.

 About Herc